CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

     ![Test](./media/wms-decoder-testing-2.webp)

+### Example 2

-2. The scanned code has the 3202 prefix, which is not supported in CompuTec WMS by default.
+The scanned code has the 3202 prefix, which is not supported in CompuTec WMS by default.
 We want this data to be recognized as quantity with two last singes as decimal places.

     1. Create a decoder.
     2. Create the following variables (check the USE GS1 Decoder option)